Download Free AutoCAD Hatch Patterns (.PAT) – 34+ Professional CAD Hatch Patterns by Category

 Disclaimer

-Hatch patterns depend on scale, units, and system variables.
-Always test before production use.
+Hatch patterns depend heavily on scale, active units, and system variables.
+Always test patterns within a non-production sheet before final project integration.